HamidShoaraee/Autonomous-Driving/README.md

     simulation_params.py all the parameters.

-    visualizaiton.py some simple plots for analysing the resul.
+    visualizaiton.py some simple plots for analyzing the results.

     DQNAgent.py Create replay memory, create model, get Q-values, train the model

-    Training.py connect all the essentials for starting the simulation and training.
+    Training.py connects all the essentials for starting the simulation and training.